DamirGadiev/gapless-superconductivity/README.md

-# Gapless superconductivity overview formular.
+# Gapless superconductivity overview formula.

 This document contains brief and raw overview of some aspects of the gapless superconductivity.